kaisenlinux/minikube/site/content/en/docs/commands/start.md

       --apiserver-name string             The authoritative apiserver hostname for apiserver certificates and connectivity.
 This can be used if you want to make the apiserver available from outside the machine (default "minikubeCA")
       --apiserver-names strings           A set of apiserver names which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine
-      --apiserver-port int                The apiserver listening port (default 8443) --auto-update-drivers               If set, automatically updates drivers to the latest version.
+      --apiserver-port int                The apiserver listening port (default 8443) --auto-pause-interval duration      Duration of inactivity before the minikube VM is paused (default 1m0s) (default 1m0s)
+      --auto-update-drivers               If set, automatically updates drivers to the latest version.
 Defaults to true. (default true)
       --base-image string                 The base image to use for docker/podman drivers.
-Intended for local development. (default "gcr.io/k8s-minikube/kicbase:v0.0.40@sha256:8cadf23777709e43eca447c47a45f5a4635615129267ce025193040ec92a1631")
+Intended for local development. (default "gcr.io/k8s-minikube/kicbase:v0.0.43@sha256:7ff490df401cc0fbf19a4521544ae8f4a00cc163e92a95017a8d8bfdb1422737")
       --binary-mirror string              Location to fetch kubectl, kubelet, & kubeadm binaries from.
       --cache-images                      If true, cache docker images for the current bootstrapper and load them into the machine.
 Always false with --driver=none. (default true)
       --cert-expiration duration          Duration until minikube certificate expiration, defaults to three years (26280h). (default 26280h0m0s)
       --cni string                        CNI plug-in to use.
 Valid options: auto, bridge, calico, cilium, flannel, kindnet, or path to a CNI manifest (default: auto)
       --container-runtime string          The container runtime to be used.
 Valid options: docker, cri-o, containerd (default: auto)
       --cpus string                       Number of CPUs allocated to Kubernetes.
-Use "max" to use the maximum number of CPUs. (default "2")
+Use "max" to use the maximum number of CPUs.
+Use "no-limit" to not specify a limit (Docker/Podman only) (default "2")
       --cri-socket string                 The cri socket path to be used.
       --delete-on-failure                 If set, delete the current cluster if start fails and try again.
 Defaults to false.
       --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors